photosynthesis

 A June garden Read More »

-The most powerful family on earth
+The most powerful family on Earth

 This vine mesquite (Hopi obtusa) on a Missouri roadside dangles its vivid anthers, ready to send their pollen to the wind.
 The feathery stigma at the other end of the filament are ready to receive pollen.
 Photo by Betsey Crawford.

-The most powerful family on earth Read More »
+The most powerful family on Earth Read More »

 Scroll to Top